mikejmcguirk/Neovim-Win10-Lazy/README.md

 - Confirm that pylsp is installed by running <code>pylsp --help</code>

-##### OmniSharp

-- Go to the OmniSharp releases page: https://github.com/OmniSharp/omnisharp-roslyn/releases

-- Under the latest version, look for the Windows file targeted for your processor type with a .NET version in the file name.
-The files without .NET versions do not contain the .dll file that interfaces with Neovim.
-Do not download a file with http in the name (Neovim uses JSON for its LSP interface)

-- Unzip the file contents to your desired location

-- By default, Omnisharp cannot decompile .NET's built-in binaries.
-This is handled using the OmniSharp-Extended LSP plugin

-- To configure the OmniSharp-Extended LSP, create an omnisharp.json file in the same folder as your OmniSharp.dll file.
-Paste in the following:
-  <code><pre>{
-  &nbsp;&nbsp;"RoslynExtensionsOptions": {
-  &nbsp;&nbsp;&nbsp;&nbsp;"enableDecompilationSupport": true
-  &nbsp;&nbsp;}
-  }
-  </pre></code>

-- For this config, create an <code>OmniSharpDLL</code> system environment variable containing the fully-qualified name of your OmniSharp.dll file.
-If this is not present, OmniSharp will fail to attach

-- If the LSP still fails to attach, try typing <code>dotnet</code> in your command line without options to make sure it's available

-##### rust-analyzer and taplo

-- Download <code>rustup-init.exe</code> from <code>rustup.rs</code>.
-Run the file to install rustup

-  - This will also install clippy and RustFmt

-- Once rustup is installed, run the following to install rust-analyzer: <code>rustup component add rust-analyzer</code>

-- To install taplo: <code>cargo install --features lsp --locked taplo-cli</code>

-- clippy is configured to run on save

-- RustFmt is handled using Neovim's built-in command.
-It uses the rust.vim plugin to interface with the installed copy of RustFmt

-- This config has all cargo features enabled for rust-analyzer

 ##### Marksman

 - Download the latest marksman.exe file from the repo's releases page, placing it in your location of choice: https://github.com/artempyanykh/marksman/releases

 - Create a PATH variable pointing to its location

-- conform.nvim + prettier is used for formatting Markdown.
-Marksman does not contain a built-in formatter

 ### Other Setup Notes